microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Resolving errors about missing Linux dependencies

 Some extensions rely on libraries not found in the certain Docker images.
-See the [primary containers article](/docs/remote/containers.md#installing-additional-software-in-the-sandbox) for a few options on resolving this issue.
+See the [Containers](/docs/remote/containers.md#installing-additional-software-in-the-sandbox) article for a few options on resolving this issue.

 ### Speeding up containers in Docker Desktop

 By default, Docker Desktop only gives containers a fraction of your machine capacity.
-In most cases, this is enough, but if you are doing something that requires more capacity you can increase memory, CPU, or disk use.
+In most cases, this is enough, but if you are doing something that requires more capacity, you can increase memory, CPU, or disk use.

 First, try [stopping any running containers](/docs/remote/containers.md#managing-containers) you are no longer using.

-If this doesn't solve your problem, you may want to see if CPU is actually your problem or if there is something else going on.
-An easy way to keep tabs on this is to install the [Resource Monitor extension](https://marketplace.visualstudio.com/items?itemName=mutantdino.resourcemonitor&ssr=false#overview).
-When installed in a container, it will provide you info about capacity for your containers in the status bar.
+If this doesn't solve your problem, you may want to see if CPU usage is actually the issue or if there is something else going on.
+An easy way to check this is to install the [Resource Monitor extension](https://marketplace.visualstudio.com/items?itemName=mutantdino.resourcemonitor&ssr=false#overview).
+When installed in a container, it provides information about capacity for your containers in the Status bar.

 ![Resource use status bar](images/troubleshooting/resource-monitor.png)